armooo/cloudprint/README.rst

 Requires
 ---------------------------------------------------
 - python 2.6 or 2.7
-- pycups (can be tricky on OS X) wich depends on libcups2-dev
+- pycups (can be tricky on OS X) which depends on libcups2-dev

 Usage
 ---------------------------------------------------